Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

 Technical debts
 ---------------

-* Initially `mkbackup` was implemented in the Checkmk git and upstreamed to the cma git to keep both repositories in Sync.
+* Initially mkbackup was implemented in the Checkmk git and upstreamed to the CMA git to keep both repositories in Sync.
 Since the Appliance is still using Python 2.7 the implementations have diverged.
 This needs to be cleaned up.
   There is an ongoing approach to do the 2 to 3 transition for the appliance, but it will take some time to be merged.